Germaine Mason

-Career
+Biography

 Mason won silver and bronze medals at the World Junior Championships in 2000 and 2002 respectively, the latter event held in his hometown of Kingston.
 His first medal at senior level came at the 2003 Pan American Games in Santo Domingo, when he won a gold medal, having achieved a personal best jump of 2.34 metres.
 He finished fifth at the World Championships the same year.

 The following seasons saw him drop to 2.25 m (2004) and 2.27 m (2005), but 2.25 m was enough to win a bronze medal at the 2004 IAAF World Indoor Championships.
 The medal was won jointly with Jaroslav Bába and Ştefan Vasilache.

 Mason was eligible to represent Great Britain because his father David was born in London.
 Mason's mother persuaded him to switch allegiance, and Mason's change in nationality was ratified by athletics' governing body, the IAAF, in 2006.

 Mason won a silver medal for Great Britain at the Beijing Olympics on 19 August 2008.
 He equalled his personal best of 2.34 m, beaten only by Russia's Andrey Silnov with 2.36 m.
 It was Great Britain's first track and field medal of the games.

+Mason became the British high jump champion after winning the British Athletics Championships in 2009.

+Death

 Mason died in a motorbike accident on 20 April 2017 at the age of 34.
 Upon returning from a soca party he was riding his motorbike when he crashed.

+His funeral was held at the Hagley Park Seventh-day Adventist Church in Kingston, Jamaica.
+His friend Usain Bolt was a pallbearer and dug the grave of Mason.